adrianghc/ChaOS/README.md

 * Build by running `app=<num> make`, where `<num>` is the example application that should run (`1` or `2`).
 * Run by running `make run` (this assumes the QEMU binary to be in `qemu/build/arm-softmmu/qemu-system-arm`).
 * `make debug` starts a debuggable session (under TCP port 12345 by default) that GDB can then connect to (this also assumes the above location for the QEMU binary).
+* Exit from QEMU by pressing Ctrl + A, then X.

 ### Requirements

-* The GNU Arm Embedded Toolchain (arm-none-eabi) is required for building.
+* The GNU Arm Embedded Toolchain (`arm-none-eabi`) is required for building.
 * A patched version of QEMU is required to virtualize the OS and can be built automatically by running `make qemu`.
-Alternatively, the patch and instructions for how to build and run the patched QEMU manually are available in the *qemu-patch* directory.
+Alternatively, the patch and instructions for how to build and run the patched QEMU manually are available in the `qemu-patch` directory.
+Building QEMU requires that `pkg-config`, `glib`, `gthread` and `pixman` be installed.
+Refer to the [QEMU patch's README](qemu-patch/README.md) for troubleshooting steps.

 ## Design